Dataset Distillation via Committee Voting: Introduction

-Through extensive experiments on benchmark datasets of CIFAR, Tiny-ImageNet, ImageNet-1K and its subsets, we demonstrate that \name{} achieves significant improvements over traditional single/multi-model distillation methods in both accuracy and cross-model generalization.
-Our results show that datasets distilled for committee voting consistently yield better performance on post-eval tasks, even in low-data or limited-compute scenarios.
-By harnessing the collective knowledge of multiple models, \name{} provides a robust solution for dataset distillation, highlighting its potential for applications where efficient data usage and computational efficiency are essential.
+Through extensive experiments on CIFAR, Tiny-ImageNet, ImageNet-1K, and its subsets, we show that \name{} consistently outperforms existing distillation methods in accuracy and cross-model generalization.
+Datasets distilled via committee voting yield superior post-evaluation performance, even under low-data or limited-compute settings.
+By leveraging complementary strengths of multiple models, \name{} provides a robust and efficient distillation solution.
+Moreover, CV-DD integrates seamlessly into non-training-based methods such as RDED and generalizes well to challenging scenarios, including synthetic-to-real transfer.